iluwatar/java-design-patterns/active-object/README.md

 }
 ```

-Now, we can create multiple creatures such as Orcs, tell them to eat and roam and they will execure it on their own thread of control:
+Now, we can create multiple creatures such as Orcs, tell them to eat and roam and they will execute it on their own thread of control:
 ```java
   public static void main(String[] args) {
     var app = new App();